Anne-Lie-Back/Express.js-Premiere/README.md

 Other features I would have liked but is not there for this version:
 - hitting enter to submit for all input-field-sections
-- search-ID-div: When specific dog is active and updated it should be live-updated in the search-ID-div as well.
-Right now it updates in the dog-list (and in dogs.json) but not in the "search specific dog"-div...very confusing for a user.
+- search-ID-div: When specific dog is active in search-div, and updated with the PUPDATE-button in search-div, the dog's info should be live-updated in the search-ID-div as well.
+Right now a pupdate through the search-div updates the dog's info in the dog-list-div (and in dogs.json) but not in the "search specific dog"-div...very confusing for a user.
 Not good!

 Repo: **https://github.com/Anne-Lie-Back/Express.js-Premiere**